Solvers¶

 evaluators in DESDEO and the solvers found outside of DESDEO.

-The Scipy solvers in desdeo, found in the module Scipy solver
+The Scipy solvers in DESDEO, found in the module

 the optimization routines found in the Scipy library.
 There are interfaces to